 March to May are New Zealand’s autumn months.
 While temperatures are a little cooler than summer, the weather can be excellent, and it is possible to swim in some places until April.
 While New Zealand’s native flora is evergreen, there are many introduced deciduous trees.
 Colourful changing leaves make autumn a scenic delight, especially in regions such as Central Otago and Hawke’s Bay, which are known for their autumn splendour.

 New Zealand’s winter months of June to August bring colder weather to much of the country, and more rain to most areas in the North Island.
 Mountain ranges in both islands become snow-covered, providing beautiful vistas and excellent skiing.
+Discover Mount Ruapehu ski mountains in the North Island and Cardrona, Remarkables or Coronet Peak in the South Island - Queenstown and Wanaka area.
 While the South Island has cooler winter temperatures, some areas of the island experience little rainfall in winter, so this is an excellent time to visit glaciers, mountains, and other areas of scenic beauty.

 Spring lasts from September to November, and New Zealand’s spring weather can range from cold and frosty to warm and hot.
 During spring buds, blossoms, and other new growth burst forth throughout the country and newborn lambs frolic in the fields just before dusk.
 Both Alexandra in Central Otago and Hastings in Hawke’s Bay celebrate spring with a blossom festival.
 If you’re into white water rafting, this is the time when melting spring snow makes river water levels excitingly high!